gkinsman/Typescriptr/README.md

 - Enum properties are rendered as string unions `propName: 'EnumVal1' | 'EnumVal2' | 'EnumVal3';`.
 - It is small and flexible: you can easily override the defaults below.

-## Scope
-This project is specifically designed to render TypeScript from C# for the purpose of providing type safety over DTOs.
-It is explicitly not designed to be a general C#-to-TypeScript converter.
-Decisions on feature additions to this library will take that guiding purpose into account.

 ## Getting Started

 [`Install-Package Typescriptr`](https://www.nuget.org/packages/Typescriptr/)